Ha0Tang/AttentionGAN/README.md

 - For your own experiments, you might want to specify --netG, --norm, --no_dropout to match the generator architecture of the trained model.

+### Image Translation with Geometric Changes Between Source and Target Domains
 For Experiments of Selfie to Anime Translation.
 Usage: replace `attention_gan_model.py` and `networks` with the ones in the `AttentionGAN_geo` folder.
 ### Train
 `python train.py --dataroot ./datasets/selfie2anime/ --name selfie2anime_attentiongan --model attention_gan --dataset_mode unaligned --pool_size 50 --no_dropout --norm instance --lambda_A 10 --lambda_B 10 --lambda_identity 0.5 --load_size 286 --crop_size 256 --batch_size 4 --niter 100 --niter_decay 100 --gpu_ids 0 --display_id 0 --display_freq 100 --print_freq 100`